jvalkeal/spring-security-pat/README.md

 - `active` **REQUIRED**: Boolean indicator of whether or not the presented token is currently active.
 - `scope` **OPTIONAL**: A JSON array containing a list of scopes associated with this token.
-- `exp` **OPTIONAL**: Integer timestamp, measured in the number of seconds since January 1 1970 UTC, indicating when this token will expire.
+- `exp` **OPTIONAL**: Integer timestamp, measured in the number of seconds since January 1, 1970 UTC, indicating when this token will expire.
-- `iat` **OPTIONAL**: Integer timestamp, measured in the number of seconds since January 1 1970 UTC, indicating when this token was originally issued.
+- `iat` **OPTIONAL**: Integer timestamp, measured in the number of seconds since January 1, 1970 UTC, indicating when this token was originally issued.
-- `nbf` **OPTIONAL**: Integer timestamp, measured in the number of seconds since January 1 1970 UTC, indicating when this token is not to be used before.
+- `nbf` **OPTIONAL**: Integer timestamp, measured in the number of seconds since January 1, 1970 UTC, indicating when this token is not to be used before.
 - `username` **OPTIONAL**: Human-readable identifier for the resource owner who authorized this token.

-> **_NOTE:_**  While `active` is the only field required as it's either _true_ or _false_, other fields become sort of a required when `active` is _true_.
+> **_NOTE:_**  While `active` is the only field required as it's either _true_ or _false_, other fields become sort of required when `active` is _true_.

 The following is a non-normative example response.